xueruini/zebra-goodies/README.md

-An all-in-one package for paper writing for the group.
+# zebra-goodies

+A collection of handy macros for paper writing, such as taking notes for collaboration.
+Do remove this package once the paper is finished.

+**NOTE**: This is not intended for general note taking.
+Use it at your own risk.

 ## Options